andreas-bulling/ActRecTut/README.md

 ## How to reproduce the results from the paper

-Execute run_experiments_paper.m in MATLAB
+Execute `run_experiments_paper.m` in MATLAB

 ## Specific notes on how to create and run your own experiment

-1. Have a look at settings.m
+1. Have a look at `settings.m`
    This file contains all settings available in the toolbox and their defaults.
 All settings are stored in a MATLAB struct `SETTINGS`.
 Set the different fields in this struct according to the requirements of your planned experiment.

 2. Have a look at `Experiments/expTutorial.m` and run the script This file contains a (simple) example structure of an experiment.
-Note how `settings.m` is executed first, followed by modifications to the SETTINGS fields.
+Note how `settings.m` is executed first, followed by modifications to the `SETTINGS` fields.

-   optional) Install all third-party libraries you plan to use (see list below).
+   optional: Install all third-party libraries you plan to use (see list below).
    Archives of all supported libraries are provided in the subdirectory "Libraries".
    The libraries should be installed in the same directory.
 If you prefer to install the libraries in a different path, adapt the library paths in `settings.m` accordingly (line 33 and following)